 The Arts Council Malta is committed to making its online services accessible to all.
 We are dedicated to continuously improving the accessibility of our services.
 We do this by adopting best practices as communicated by stakeholders and users.

 Our websites are designed to work with the latest web browsers such as Edge, Safari, Firefox and Chrome browsers.

 Further recognizing that adherence to standards and guidelines, cannot on its own ensure that a product is accessible, we also carry out usability evaluations in collaboration with users, so as to gather necessary feedback.
 We also strive to implement accessibility for information channels that are provided via other platforms wherever possible, such as social media.

 Our websites do not rely on font, magnification and colour modification widgets.
-This is because such functionalities are already integrated in most web browsers or are available via different add-ons and plugins which different users are free to customise to their needs.
+This is because such functionalities are already integrated into most web browsers or are available via different add-ons and plugins which different users are free to customise to their needs.
 As a result, these arbitrary user customisations are available for most websites, not only that of our Ministry.
 In order to allow for this level of customisation, we seek to maximise compatibility with these user modifications.